Document User Behavior Anticipation Stage in BID Framework

 #> - Accessibility considerations included

-#> - Key suggestions: Attention Bias mitigation: Consider how this bias affects user decisions, Belief Perseverance mitigation: Proactively show content that might disprove initial assumptions, Cognitive Load mitigation: Use tabs or collapsible sections to organize complex information
+#> - Key suggestions: Attention Bias mitigation: Consider how this bias affects user decisions, Belief Perseverance mitigation: Proactively show content that might disprove initial assumptions, Accessibility mitigation: Test color combinations with WebAIM's contrast checker to meet WCAG standards

 #> BID Framework - Anticipate Stage